Matrix Algebras with a Certain Compression Property II: Preliminaries

+Since the set of idempotents in $\mm_n$ is closed under transpose similarity, so too is the set of all idempotent compressible subalgebras of $\mm_n$.
+Likewise, the set of projection compressible subalgebras of $\mm_n$ is closed under transpose equivalence.
+From this it follows that for a given algebra $\mc{A}$, either $\mc{A}$, $\mc{A}^T$, and $\mc{A}^{aT}$ are all idempotent (resp. projection) compressible, or none of them are.

+Finally, if an algebra $\mc{A}$ is idempotent (resp. projection) compressible, then so too is its unitization $\widetilde{A}=\mc{A}+\cc I$ \cite[Proposition~2.0.6]{CMR1}.
+The converse, however, is false.

-The classification of unital projection compressible subalgebras of $\mm_n$, $n\geq 4$, will require much of structure theory for matrix algebras applied in \cite{CMR1}.
-Thus, it will be important to recall the following : \begin{defn}\cite[Definition 9]{LMMRWedderburn} A subalgebra $\mathcal{A}$ of $\mm_n$ is said to have a \textit{reduced block upper triangular form} with respect to a decomposition $\cc^n=\mathcal{V}_1\dotplus \mathcal{V}_2\dotplus\cdots\dotplus\mathcal{V}_m$ if
+The classification of unital projection compressible subalgebras of $\mm_n$, $n\geq 4$, will require much of structure theory for matrix algebras applied in the analysis from \cite{CMR1}.
+Thus, it will be important to recall the following. \begin{defn}\cite[Definition 9]{LMMRWedderburn} A subalgebra $\mathcal{A}$ of $\mm_n$ is said to have a \textit{reduced block upper triangular form} with respect to a decomposition $\cc^n=\mathcal{V}_1\dotplus \mathcal{V}_2\dotplus\cdots\dotplus\mathcal{V}_m$ if

 \begin{itemize}

 \item[(i)]when expressed as a matrix, every $A$ in $\mathcal{A}$ has the form

 with respect to this decomposition, and \\